|

 Whether for solo, congregation, or choir, singing the text of the "Hail Mary" is a foundation of musical expression about the Blessed Virgin Mary.

 This started it all.
-Great solo settings like Schubert and choral settings like Biebl draw their inspiration from it.
+Solo settings like Schubert and choral settings like Biebl draw their inspiration from it.
 While Catholics associate Mary with the month of May or feasts like Immaculate Conception and the Assumption, this chant is positioned by the church as the proper for the Preparation of Gifts on Advent 4, paired with the Gospel Reading recounting the angel Gabriel’s visit to Mary.

 Most widely known of the solo “Ave Maria” settings, the origin of this piece is a German folk song.
 The Latin text was a later development.
 This recording features soprano Renee Fleming.